The State of New Jersey Now Mandates the Use of a Qualified Income Trust (QIT) for Excess Income to Qualify for Medicaid Long-Term Care

 All QIT documents must include the following provisions:

-- The QIT must contain only the income of the individual; no one else.
+- The QIT must contain only the income of the individual applying for Medicaid; no one else.

-- The QIT must not contain resources such as money from the sale of real or personal property or money from a savings account;
+- The QIT must not contain resources such as money received from the sale of a home, from a bank savings account, or from the sale of stock and/or personal property (i.e., a car);

-- The QIT must have a trustee to manage the administration of the trust and expenditures from the trust must be disbursed in compliance with federal and state law;
+- The QIT must have a trustee to manage the trust’s administration, including deposits, income, and disbursements, in compliance with federal and state law.

-- New Jersey must be named the first and primary beneficiary of any remaining funds up to the amount paid for Medicaid benefits upon the death of the Medicaid recipient and his spouse, if married;
+- New Jersey must be named the first and primary beneficiary of any funds remaining in the trust upon the death of the Medicaid recipient and his spouse, if married, up to the amount paid for Medicaid benefits.

-- Income deposited into the QIT can only be used to pay for the Medicaid beneficiary’s cost share obligation as calculated by the state.
+- Income deposited into the QIT can only be used to pay for the Medicaid applicant’s cost-share obligation as calculated by the state, once applied.

-The order of deductions that must be paid by the Trustee from the trust following Medicaid approval is outlined in federal regulations.
+The order of deductions that the Trustee must pay from the trust following Medicaid approval is outlined in federal regulations.

-- A Personal Needs Allowance or Maintenance Needs Allowance (based on your living arrangement);
+- A Personal Needs Allowance or Maintenance Needs Allowance (based on your living arrangement) comes first, then

-- A Spousal and family member maintenance allowances where applicable;
+- A Spousal support and/or family member or dependent maintenance allowance is second.

-- An Allowance for unpaid but approved medical expenses;
+- Then an Allowance for unpaid but approved medical expenses;

-- Cost share contributions for room and board or community residential expenses for home or assisted living care.
+- Finally, cost share contributions for room and board or community residential expenses for home or assisted living care.

 Fredrick P. Niemann Esq.

-The trustee may be compensated if there is money remaining in the QIT bank account after all Post-Eligibility expenses and cost share have been paid.
+The trustee of the QIT may only be compensated if there is money remaining in the QIT bank account after all Post-Eligibility expenses and cost-share payments have been made.
 The trustee fee may be up to 6% of the income deposited into the QIT bank account each month.
-All post-eligibility expenses and cost share expenses must be paid by the trustee whether the income is inside or outside the QIT bank account.
-If there is a balance left after these expenses are paid, it must remain in the QIT bank account.
+All post-eligibility expenses and cost-share expenses must be paid by the trustee, whether the income is inside or outside the QIT bank account.
+If any balance remains after these expenses are paid, it must remain in the QIT bank account.

-Please feel free to contact Fredrick P. Niemann, Esq. with questions concerning eligibility for NJ Medicaid or applying for Medicaid approval.
+Please feel free to contact Fredrick P. Niemann, Esq., with questions about using a QIT to obtain eligibility for NJ Medicaid or to apply for NJ Medicaid approval.

-You can call toll free (855) 376-5291 or email him at fniemann@hnlawfirm.com to set up an office consultation at your convenience.
+You can call Fred at (732) 863-9900 or email him at fniemann@hnlawfirm.com to set up an office consultation at your convenience.
+He welcomes your inquiries.

 By Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold, NJ Medicaid Attorney